PIllar 1: Diet

 Movement is good for all of us

-It is important to move according to the being.
-The light, fast, agile, cold, dry and rough features of Vata are reinforced by movement; you should therefore only train in moderation.
-Vata types tend to be overly enthusiastic; they should not exercise too excessively.
+It is important to move according to your own nature.
+The light, fast, agile, dry and rough properties of Vata can be reinforced by too much activity, so measurement is important.
+Vata types tend to be overenthusiastic and shouldn't overdo sports.

-If we cross the “nasal line” once a day, i.e. if we move to the point where nasal breathing alone is no longer sufficient and we also have to open our mouth for the now very deep breathing, the following happens:
+If we go beyond our “nasal line” once a day, i.e. move in such a way that nasal breathing is no longer sufficient and we also have to breathe through our mouth, the following happens: The body is intensively supplied with oxygen and all cells are optimally supplied with blood and nourished.

 The 4 pillars of health

-Harmony is the basis of our health.
-Balancing attention to the following four areas of life, or even the “4 pillars of health”, is helpful for getting started in everyday life in Ayurveda after the treatment.
+Harmony is the foundation of our health.
+Balanced attention to the four areas of life, the 4 pillars of health, helps to sustainably integrate Ayurveda into everyday life after the retreat.